NFL Draft Blog 2021: All the info about talent draw

 +++ April 15th: Lyon Kings open Draft Day +++

 American rock band Kings of Leon will open NFL competition in 2021 with music.
-The quartet around lead singer Caleb Followill will perform near the Rock & Roll Hall of Fame in Cleveland and should give the starting signal for talent selection on April 29.
+The quartet around lead singer Caleb Followill will perform near the Rock & Roll Hall of Fame in Cleveland and mark the start of talent selection on April 29.

 Ann Wilson will also sing the United States National Anthem.